Inceptors/hackathonEntry2017-WardIO/README.md

-# wardio
+# WardIO
-Remote patient monitoring devices
+A remote patient monitoring device, our entry in Asian Institute of Management Hackathon 2017.